Dear Author | Online Safety

 Hacking

-Hacking is where someone has hacked your account.
-You won’t get a friend request they already have the account.
-What will happen is you will be sent a Private Message.
 The last one I got said: What’s your number.
-Or can you send me send me your phone number.
-The first of these I gave me home address cos it was a local living about 2 blocks away.
-She had been to my old home but not this one but not here.
-It was when she asked for my phone number, I thought she was hacked.
-Why because she has never had my phone number before.
-I contacted a mutual friend who does have her number who confirmed it.
+Or can you send me your phone number.
+The first of these I gave my home address because it was a local living about 2 blocks away.
+She had been to my old home but not this one.
+It was when she asked for my phone number, I thought she had been hacked.
+Why?
+Because she has never had my phone number before.
+I contacted a mutual friend who does have her number who then confirmed the account was hacked.

 How do I protect myself online

-Also set up Two-factor authentication on your account.
+Also, set up Two-factor authentication on your account.
 I know it can be a pain, but I have it on most of my accounts for an added sense of security.

 What to do when a friend is hacked.